 - Erin's Law Information

 The Denver Safe from the Start curriculum can be adapted based to your needs.
-Classes begin with basic concepts of personal safety and good health—use of seat belt, hand-washing, healthy eating, and traffic safety and then progress to more complex concepts such “words hurt,” discipline at home, private parts, appropriate touch and telling a trusted adult if they are afraid.
+Classes begin with basic concepts of personal safety - use of seat belt, gun safety, fire safety, and traffic safety and then progress to more complex concepts such private body parts, safe and unsafe touch, identifying safe adults, and reporting unsafe touches.

 Resources for teachers include:

-These activities are used in the classroom curriculum and then provided to parents to reinforce the curriculum at home.
-We have chosen activities to share that work well independently of the curriculum.
+These activities are provided to parents to reinforce the curriculum at home.
 Each activity helps elementary age kids learn rules about staying safe.
 The activities can be used in any order.

 - Always Ask First Maze